MasterOdin/ng-storyline-viewer/README.md

 1. The mock SPA endpoint: `node mock_server.js`
 2. The Angular demo project: `npm start`

-Whenever any changes happen to the `storyline-viewer project`, you must re-build it by doing: `npm build`.
+Whenever any changes happen to the `storyline-viewer project`, you must re-build it by doing: `npm run build`.

 ## Contributing